Spiral order from orientationally correlated random bonds in classical XY models: Conclusion and outlook

-The main physical mechanism we discussed in this work also applies to other systems.
+The main physical mechanism we discussed in this work applies to other systems as well.
 First, we point out that the restriction to $XY$ spins is not essential.
 Indeed, we expect that Heisenberg spins with an $O(3)$ symmetry (or any other set of continuous degrees of freedom undergoing spontaneous symmetry breaking) would exhibit essentially the same phenomenology: At low temperatures the unfrustrated system will order ferromagnetically.
-Frustrating antiferromagnetic impurity bonds induce local canting patterns that are subject to effective pairwise interactions.
-The canting pattern around an impurity spontaneously breaks not only the inversion symmetry with respect to the center of the impurity bond, but also the rotational symmetry around its axis; as a consequence, in contrast to the case of XY spins, where the cantings have a single discrete Ising degree of freedom, the canting patterns in Heisenberg magnets will be associated with a continuous ($XY$-like) degree of freedom.
-Upon integrating out spin waves, we expect an effective $XY$ model of cantings to emerge, a ferromagnetic order which again implies spiral order for the original Heisenberg spins.
+Frustrating antiferromagnetic impurity bonds induce local canting patterns that are subject to effective pairwise interactions upon integrating out spin waves.
+A ferromagnetic order of the canting degrees of freedom again imply spiral order for the original Heisenberg spins.
+If the canting induced by a local impurity bond preserves the coplanarity of the background ferromagnetic order, the problem simply reduces to an effective XY model.
+This is what we found to happen in the presence of nearest neighbor Heisenberg interactions.
+However, with more complex interactions, it might occur that the local canting pattern is non-planar.
+This would imply that the canting does not only have a discrete Ising degree of freedom, but rather a continuous $XY-$like degree of freedom.
+Indeed, for an isolated impurity, any rotation of all spins around the direction of the background ferromagnetic magnetization yields an energetically equivalent canting pattern.
+Upon integrating out spin waves, these effective $XY$ canting degrees of freedom will be coupled through dipole-like interactions, and their ferromagnetic order will again induce a spiral of the original Heisenberg spins.